On unitary invariants of quotient Hilbert modules along smooth complex analytic sets: Introduction

-For a quasi-free Hilbert module $\HM$ \cite[Section 2]{QFRHM}, \cite[Page 3]{OQFHM} over $\A(\O)$, the quotient module $\HM_q$ obtained from the submodule $\HM_0$, where $\HM_0$ is the maximal set of functions in $\HM$ vanishing along a smooth hypersurface in $\O$, was first studied by R.G.
-Douglas and G. Misra in \cite{GIRHM}.
-In fact, they considered a quasi-free Hilbert module $\HM$ of rank $1$ and described a geometric invariant of the quotient module $\HM_q$, namely, the fundamental class of the variety $\Z$ \cite[Page 61]{PAG} and they described the fundamental class $[\Z]$ in terms of the curvatures of the line bundles (Remark $\ref{modvec}$) obtained from $\HM$ and $\HM_0$.
-Later in the paper \cite{GIRQMGRID}, this result was extended to quotient modules corresponding to the submodules consisting of complex valued functions in $\A(\O)$ vanishing along a complex algebraic variety of complete intersection of finitely many smooth hypersurfaces.
-It was the paper \cite{OQMAM} where quotient modules arising from submodules, $\HM^k_0$, of functions in $\A(\O)$ vanishing on a smooth complex hypersurface of order $k \geq 2$.
-The module of jets corresponding to a Hilbert module was introduced by means of the jet construction \cite[Page 372]{OQMAM} and was showed that the quotient module considered there could be thought of as the module of jets restricted to the hypersurface.
-Thus, in the first half of \cite{OQMAM} a model for the quotient module obtained from submodules $\HM^k_0$ was provied while the later half was devoted in finding geometric invariants of the quotient modules in terms of the fundamental class of the hypersurface generalizing the results of \cite{GIRHM}.
-In \cite{EQHMI} a complete set of unitary invariants for quotient modules with $k=2$ was determined and in a subsequent paper \cite{EQHMII} they described complete unitary invariants for quotient modules with an arbitrary $k$.
-It was shown in \cite{EQHMII} that two quotient modules $\mathcal{Q}:=\HM\ominus\HM^k_0$ and $\tilde{\mathcal{Q}}:=\tilde{\HM}\ominus\tilde{\HM}^k_0$ are unitarily equivalent if and only if the line bundles $E_{\HM}$ and $E_{\tilde{\HM}}$ arising from $\HM$ and $\tilde{\HM}$, respectively, are isomorphic in certain sense \cite[Definition 4.2]{EQHMII}.
-Moreover, for $k=2$, a complete set of unitary invariants for quotient modules were obtained which are the tangential and transverse components of the curvature of the line bundle $E_{\HM}$ relative to hypersurface $\Z$ and the second fundamental form for the inclusion $E_{\HM}\subset J^{(2)}_1E_{\HM}$ where $J^{(2)}_1E_{\HM}$ is the second order jet bundle of $E_{\HM}$ relative to $\Z$ \cite[Section 3]{EQHMII}.
-More recently, results in the paper \cite{EQHMII} have been generalized to the quotient modules obtained from submodules of vector valued holomorphic functions on $\O$ vanishing along a smooth complex hypersurface in $ \O$ by L.~Chen and R.G.~Douglas in \cite{ALOTCD}.
-So to this extent it is natural to consider the case where quotient modules are obtained from submodules of vector valued holomorphic functions on $\O \subset \C^m$ vanishing of order $k\geq 2$ on a smooth complex analytic set of codimension at least $2$.
+In \cite{GIRHM} and \cite{GIRQMGRID}, these questions have been studied when the submodule $\HM_0$ consists of all functions in a quasi-free Hilbert module $\HM$ of rank $1$ (cf. \cite[Section 2]{QFRHM}, \cite[Page 3]{OQFHM}) over $\A(\O)$ vanishing along a smooth hypersurface $\Z$ and a complex algebraic variety of complete intersection of finitely many smooth hypersurfaces in $\O$, respectively, to obtain geometric invariants for such quotient modules in terms of the curvature of the line bundle associated to $\HM$ and $\HM_0$.
+By means of jet construction, \cite[Page 372]{OQMAM} a model for the quotient modules obtained from the submodules $\HM_0^{(k)}$ of functions in $\HM$ vanishing of order $k\geq 1$ along $\Z$ has been provided which is then used to obtain geometric invariants of such quotient modules generalizing the results in \cite{GIRHM}.
+Later in \cite{EQHMII}, a complete set of unitary invariants for such quotient modules with an arbitrary $k$ has been described.
+For $k=2$, these invariants turn out to be the tangential and transverse components of the curvature of the line bundle $E_{\HM}$ relative to hypersurface $\Z$ and the second fundamental form for the inclusion $E_{\HM}\subset J^{(2)}_1E_{\HM}$ where $J^{(2)}_1E_{\HM}$ is the second order jet bundle of $E_{\HM}$ relative to $\Z$ (cf. \cite[Section 3]{EQHMII}).
+More recently, Chen and Douglas have introduced the localization of a commuting tuple of operators in the Cowen-Douglas class over $\O$ on $\Z$ and obtained unitary invariants for them in \cite{ALOTCD}.
+Furthermore, they relate these localizations to the quotient modules obtained from the submodules of vector valued holomorphic functions on $\O \subset \C^m$ vanishing to order $k\geq 2$ on a smooth hypersurface $\Z$.
+These studies on quotient modules naturally lead to consider the case when the submodules consist of vector valued holomorphic functions vanishing to higher order along a smooth complex analytic set of codimension greater than $1$.
+We must first recall the definition of the Cowen-Douglas class.